 Therapy is not one-size-fits-all, so it is my top priority to start where you are, in your unique present moment.
-I strive to bring my authentic self into our sessions so that my office is a safe and inclusive space for all people, regardless of the categories they may or may not fit into.
-If we work together, you may hear me talk about attachment theory, neurobiology, and mindfulness among other theories.
-We will likely explore the past, and its effect on the present through a trauma-informed lens.
+I strive to bring my authentic self into our sessions so that my office is a safe and inclusive space for all people, regardless of the identities they may or may not fit into.
+If we work together, you may hear me talk about attachment theory, your nervous system, mindfulness, and self-compassion.
+We will likely explore the past and its effect on the present through a trauma-informed lens.

-A few areas I’ve worked in previously are anxiety and depression, finding meaning after loss, borderline personality traits, and interpersonal dynamics.
-I completed my Bachelors in Psychology in 2014 and my Masters in Clinical Social Work in 2020, both from the University of Texas here in Austin.
-In my free time I recharge in the sun through hiking, swimming, and hanging out on restaurant patios.
-I also enjoy playing music, painting, and spending time with my partner and our pit mix puppy.
+In my free time, I recharge in the sun by hiking, swimming, and hanging out on restaurant patios.
+I also enjoy playing music, painting, and spending time with my partner and our high-energy pup.

 Area of Expertise